 How To Make Sure You Always Have Dry Firewood

 Firewood is a great way to heat your home, but if you do choose this source of heat, realize that you are going to have to take charge a little if you want to have a steady supply of dry wood.
-Most people wait until the last minute and start looking for dry wood in the late summer or fall.
+Most people wait until the last minute and start looking for dry wood in the late summer or fall, and some wait until after it is cold and they needed it yesterday.
 But my more experienced customers know not to follow the masses.
-Instead, they buy their wood in the spring or early summer when others aren’t.
+Instead, they buy their wood in the spring or early summer when most people are not even thinking about firewood.

-They do this because they know it will then have plenty of time to dry before winter.
+They do this because they know that if they buy it then, it will then have plenty of time to dry before winter.
 So it doesn’t matter if I bring them wet or green wood.
-They actually usually prefer to buy it green because green wood costs less, and it is usually cleaner, with fewer bugs, mold and fungus.
-And since fewer people are buying early in the year, you can get it when supplies are more available and when the weather is favorable in the woods for cutters to be producing wood.
+Most of them actually prefer to buy it green because green wood costs less, it is usually cleaner, with fewer bugs, mold and fungus.
+And since fewer people are buying early in the year, you can get it when supplies are more available and when the weather is more favourable in the woods for cutters to be producing wood.

 Either way is good, as long as you are giving it at least a full summer to dry and have a good place to dry it.
 Otherwise you are taking a big gamble expecting firewood dealers to bring you dry wood at the last minute.